Job no: 498468

 *Note: In accordance with Executive Order 943 a physician can be given clinical privileges pending initial certification, but must be board certified as soon as possible, but no later than two years after the date of hire.

 Compensation and Benefits

-Starting salary upon appointment not expected to exceed $15,000 per month.
-CSU Classification Salary Range: $12,515 – $21,255 per month.
+Starting salary upon appointment not expected to exceed $15,000 (12 months) appointment or $13,750 (11 months).
+CSU Classification Salary Range: $10,429 – $21,255 per month (based on appointment type).
 Salary placement is determined by the education, experience, and qualifications the candidate brings to the position, internal equity, and the hiring department’s fiscal resources.

 San Diego State University offers a rich benefits package that constitutes a major portion of total compensation.
 For more information regarding SDSU benefits, please click here.

-Initial review of the required application materials, including cover letters and resumes, will begin on December 3, 2020.
-To receive full consideration, apply by December 2, 2020.
-The position will remain open until filled.
+First review of the required application materials, including cover letters and resumes, will begin on June 9, 2021.
+Applications review will continue until the two positions have been filled.

 The person holding this position is considered a ‘mandated reporter’ under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.

 San Diego State University is not a sponsoring agency for staff or management positions (e.g., H-1B visa).
 Applicants must currently be authorized to work in the United States on a full-time basis.
 Offers of employment are contingent upon the presentation of documents that demonstrate a person's identity and authorization to work in the United States, which are consistent with the provisions of the Immigration Reform and Control Act.

 A background check (including a criminal records check) must be completed satisfactorily before any candidate can be offered a position with the CSU.
 Failure to satisfactorily complete the background check may affect the application status of applicants or continued employment of current CSU employees who apply for the position.